 Strata living accounts for more than a third of how we live in WA, the new legislation seeks to provide clarification to key strata management complaints and issues currently experienced by those living and managing strata schemes.

-Delivering strata management services has become increasingly difficult when strata complaints arise as the current Act does not provide a clear framework and dispute resolution is generally slow.
+Delivering strata management services in Perth has become increasingly difficult when strata complaints arise as the current Act does not provide a clear framework and dispute resolution is generally slow.

 The current Act, written in 1985 has desperately required reform as strata community living has grown exponentially in the last 30 years.
 The new legislation helps to clarify the strata management duties and responsibilities of Owners in a strata complex.

 The reforms will significantly improve upon existing strata legislation in WA and its management.
 It will address current problems experienced in strata and bring the language currently used in the Act, into the 21st century.

 The introduction of a new form of land ownership, leasehold strata title schemes will also create an opportunity for development of more liveable and diverse strata living schemes in Perth.

 Another significant change is a clearer process in regards to the termination of schemes and a procedural framework and safeguards.